 - Employer negligence.
 When motor carriers mismanage employees, neglect vehicle maintenance, or institute harmful company policies, those practices may contribute to accidents on the road.
 Particularly unscrupulous commercial vehicle carriers may even falsify or destroy records that could be pertinent to your case.
 Investigating motor vehicle practices like these takes the assistance of a dedicated personal injury lawyer — one who is willing to dig deeply into a company’s history and management practices.

 - Wrongful death.
 Fatalities are an unfortunate reality of many truck accidents.
 In Texas, for instance, there were over 550 truck accident fatalities in 2017.
 When truck accidents result in a death, survivors must attend to the deceased’s final details, including settling the estate.
-Additionally, in Texas, surviving relatives have the right to seek compensation for losses on the behalf of the deceased, loss of companionship, loss of household income, medical bills, and other damages.
+Additionally, in Austin (and all of Texas), surviving relatives have the right to seek compensation for losses on the behalf of the deceased, loss of companionship, loss of household income, medical bills, and other damages.

 Litigating for these losses and navigating the probate process is a complex and confusing exercise — one of the reasons why it’s a good idea to consult with a truck accident lawyer.
-San Antonio and Austin residents dealing with a wrongful death case can benefit from partnering with a law firm that has experience in both personal injury law and the Texas probate process, like our team at FVF.
+San Antonio and Austin residents dealing with a wrongful death case can benefit from partnering with an law firm that has experience in both personal injury law and the Texas probate process, like our team at FVF in Austin.

 More specifically, here’s how speaking to an ethical and qualified personal injury can help your case.